dotnet/maui/.github/DEVELOPMENT.md

 ### Compile using a local `bin\dotnet`

-This method ensures that the workloads installed by Visual Studio won't get changed.
-This is usually the best method to use if you want to preserve the global state of your machine.
-This method will also use the versions that are specific to the branch you are on which is a good way to ensure compatibility.
+This method will use the .NET and workload versions that are specific to the branch you are on, which is a good way to ensure compatibility.

 #### Cake